Ronaldo (Brazilian footballer): 1997–1999: World record transfer and Ballon d'Or win

 Ronaldo's time at Barcelona lasted one season, as there were problems with the renegotiation of his contract.
 Barcelona thought there was an agreement in place, with Barcelona president Josep Lluís Núñez saying "He's ours for life", but when the parties reconvened the following day, the agreement collapsed, with Núñez admitting: "It's all over, Ronaldo is going".
 Speaking to ESPN, Ronaldo stated, "I had reached an agreement to renew my contract just a month before that season finished, but a week later the lawyer and the president of Barcelona agreed that that contract was absurd."
 Paying the buy out clause fee in his contract, Inter Milan signed him in the summer of 1997 for a then world record fee of $27 million, making him the second player, after Diego Maradona, to break the world transfer record twice.
 He signed a five-year contract with the Italians, and was unveiled to 4,000 Inter fans at their training ground.
 His debut came on 27 July during the pre-season fixture against Manchester United.
 His competitive debut came on the opening day of the 1997–98 season against Brescia.

-Ronaldo adapted to the Italian style of the game in his first season, finishing with 25 Serie A goals, and was named Serie A Footballer of the Year.
+Ronaldo became popular and was dubbed "the phenomenon" for the first time by Italians (il fenomeno).
+He adapted to the Italian style of the game in his first season, finishing with 25 Serie A goals, and was named Serie A Footballer of the Year.
 Ronaldo started to develop into a complete forward.
 He began racking up assists, became first-choice penalty taker, taking and scoring freekicks.
 Halfway through his first season he won FIFA World Player of the Year for the second time, and collected the Ballon d'Or.
 During his time with Inter, he scored several goals against city rivals AC Milan in the Derby della Madonnina.
 Ronaldo and prolific Fiorentina striker Gabriel Batistuta were the two best strikers in Serie A, with their duels the most anticipated in Italy.
 Ronaldo's goal celebrations often saw his Inter teammates congratulating him by kneeling down and pretending to shine his shoe.
 Ronaldo scored a trademark goal against Lazio in the 1998 UEFA Cup Final.
 Running through defence to go one on one with Lazio goalkeeper Luca Marchegiani, Ronaldo feinted to go right then left, without touching the ball, leaving Marchegiani on his backside, before going right and slotting the ball into the net.
 His Inter teammate Youri Djorkaeff stated; "Ronaldo was phenomenal.
 He proved that he was a cut above the rest that season."
 After the 1998 FIFA World Cup, where he was named player of the tournament, Ronaldo was widely regarded as the best striker in the world.
 By the end of the 1998–99 season, he was appointed Inter Milan captain.